-Industries like pharmaceuticals, automobiles, consumer electronics, tax, excise and revenue stamps and security labels use cutting edge inkjet technology empowered by inorganic security taggants.
-This tool provides covert and forensic security to documents that are legally enforceable.
+Industries like pharmaceuticals, automobiles, consumer electronics, tax, excise and revenue stamps, and security labels use cutting-edge inkjet technology empowered by inorganic security taggants.
+This tool provides covert and forensic security to legally enforceable documents.

 Anti-Copy QR Code:

 In a nutshell, QR code scanners have no security issues.
-As long as you remain intelligent and vigilant while using the internet, QR codes are perfectly safe to use and so QR Code Chimp is.
+As long as you remain intelligent and vigilant while using the internet, QR codes are perfectly safe to use, and so is QRCodeChimp.
 QR codes generators are an accessible and valuable tool for brands to direct customers to campaign pages, collect data, and launch promotions.